bschreck/deep.sh/docs/tutorial.rst

 -------------

-Aliasing is a powerful way that xonsh allows you to seamlessly interact to with Python and subprocess.
+Aliasing is a powerful way that deepsh allows you to seamlessly interact to with Python and subprocess.

 .. warning:: If ``FOREIGN_ALIASES_OVERRIDE`` environment variable is False
-             (the default), then foreign shell aliases that try to override xonsh aliases will be ignored.
-The setting of this environment variable must happen outside if xonsh, i.e. in the process that starts xonsh.
+             (the default), then foreign shell aliases that try to override deepsh aliases will be ignored.
+The setting of this environment variable must happen outside if deepsh, i.e. in the process that starts deepsh.

 Up, Down, Tab